gopi-suvanam/scribbler/ROADMAP.md

 - More keyboard shortcuts

 ### Features
-- Store temporarily in browser cache (indexeddb)
+- Store files temporarily in browser cache (indexeddb)
-- Mimic static import (browser/deno style)
-- Mimi node style import/require
+- Mimic node style import/require
 - Use GPU where possible
 - Restart kernel/inturrept kernel features
-- More collaboration features (like share a link etc.)
+- More collaboration features (like share a link,store in google drive etc.)